-Family Tree Software with Wide Variety of Charts – FREE VERSION.
+Heredis Overview: Family Tree Software with a Wide Variety of Charts

 Get Started with Heredis for FREE

-You can try out all Heredis has to offer for free with the Demo version, which allows you to create as many family trees as you like, as long as they don’t exceed 50 individuals per file.
+If you’re curious about what Heredis can do, you can give it a whirl with the demo version, and the best part is, it won’t cost you a thing.
+You’re free to create as many family trees as you’d like, as long as they don’t go over 50 individuals per file.

-- Add media, associate events, notes, facts, and more to each family tree entry.
+- You can add media, events, notes, facts, and more to each entry in your family tree.

 Family Tree Builder Software – Appealing Charts, but Not the Most Intuitive Interface